-CMS requires that your organization and any of your Downstream and Related Entities maintain compliance with all CMS requirements, as applicable, while servicing our Medicare Advantage and Part D products.
-This includes the requirements already mentioned, as well as any others that may apply that are not listed in this FAQ document.
-For example, CMS requires the reporting and oversight of all entities that manage Protected Health Information (PHI) offshore.
-Therefore, it is expected that you identify any such services for your organization or any of your Downstream and Related Entities in order to conduct oversight of those processes.
+CMS requires that your organization and any of your Downstream and Related Entities maintain compliance with all CMS requirements, as applicable, while servicing MEDICAL MUTUAL's Medicare Advantage and Part D products.
+This includes the requirements already mentioned, as well as any others that may apply that are not listed in these FAQs.
+For example, CMS requires the reporting and oversight of any and all entities that manage Protected Health Information (PHI) offshore.
+Therefore, it is expected that you identify any such services for your own organization or any of your Downstream and Related Entities in order to conduct oversight of those processes.
 If you use Downstream and/or Related Entities, you must ensure that proper oversight is conducted through ongoing monitoring and audits.

-Offshoring
+V. Offshoring